 Close to the second largest city in France, Marseille, this natural jewel has been protected and preserved for over a century.

 The idea of a national park for the calanques was raised over 40 years ago.
-However, it was not until 1999 that an organization was created, the GIP des calanques.
-This association had the aim of preserving and protecting this magnificent heritage.
-This grouping as well as the law of April 14, 2006, reforming the national parks, were determining factors in the concretization of the project of the national park of the calanques.
-The 10th French national park, the Calanques Park was created on April 18, 2012.
+However, it was not until 1999 that an organization was created, the Calanques GIP .
+This association aimed preserving and protecting this magnificent heritage.
+This grouping as well as the law of April 14, 2006, reforming the National Parks, were determining factors in the concretization of the project of the National Park of the calanques.
+The 10th French National Park, the Calanques Park was created on April 18, 2012.
 Both terrestrial and marine, the Calanques National Park extends from Marseille to La Ciotat.